-Projects allow students to demonstrate their understanding of concepts and skills by completing a job-related task.
-The assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
+Projects allow students to demonstrate competence and understanding of concepts and skills by completing a career-related task.
+For example, the assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
 These creative projects are about applying your learning acquired through in-depth research to real-world career tasks.

 Students will demonstrate an understanding of literary interpretation by explaining interpretation strategies, comparing interpretations of Shakespearean drama, and describing representations of nineteenth-century American culture in literature.

 Students will demonstrate an understanding of informative texts by summarizing an informative text using textual evidence, formulating a response using multiple sources of information in different media or formats, and creating a structured informative text following an outline.